What CPE Programs does Johns Hopkins offer?

-If you have problems downloading this file, please call 410-955-5842 and request the application as an attachment to an email.
+You may review the information on this website and download the application for the CPE program.
+If you have problems downloading this file, please call the CPE Registrar at 410-550-7569 and request the application as an attachment to an email.

 When should I apply?

-You may check the dates for each of our programs and application deadlines on our Educational Calendar.
-We receive many applications, and decisions are made 7-9 months in advance of the start of a CPE unit.
+You may check the dates for each of our programs and application deadlines on the Educational Calendar.
+Decisions are typically made months in advance of the start of a CPE unit.

 How long does it take to find out if I am accepted?